TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 ### <a name="ttn.lorawan.v3.EntityAccess">Service `EntityAccess`</a>

+The EntityAccess service provides information about the access rights of an entity.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|
 | `AuthInfo` | [`.google.protobuf.Empty`](#google.protobuf.Empty) | [`AuthInfoResponse`](#ttn.lorawan.v3.AuthInfoResponse) | AuthInfo returns information about the authentication that is used on the request. |